Wet combing treatment (also called 'bug-busting') is a natural way of removing head lice from the head without using lotions or sprays to kill them.

 What about family and friends?

-All people in the same home, and other close 'head-to-head' contacts of the previous 4-6 weeks should be contacted.
-Tell them to look for lice and treat if necessary.
-(It used to be advised to treat all close contacts even if they had no symptoms.
-This has changed to just treating people who have head lice.)
+All people in the same home, and other close 'head-to-head' contacts of the previous 4-6 weeks, should be informed.
+They should check for lice with a detection comb.
+Anyone who has live lice found on their head should be treated.
 All people with head lice in the same home should be treated at the same time.
 This stops lice being passed around again.